dranidis/test-firebase-reframe/README.md

 # test-firebase

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application connecting to Firebase 9.

+Inspired by re-frame-firebase.

+# The following is the template's README
 ## Getting Started

 ### Project Overview